NEGU93/CYUSB3KIT-003_with_SP605_xilinx/README.md

 ## 9. TODO:

-1. Power up FPGA at same time that FX3 devices.
-2. Reset FX3 device from computer of rollback to programming mode.
+1. Reset FX3 device from computer of rollback to programming mode.
-3. Check if after error I can still program FPGA without resetting anything.
+2. Check if after error I can still program FPGA without resetting anything.